JamesLavin/sync_repos/README.md

   }
 ```

-You can also clone repos from Github and keep them in sync.
+You can also easily clone repos from Github and keep them in sync.
 To do so, specify a `:default_git_dir` and a list of Github repos in your `~/.sync_repos/config` file, like this:

 ```
 default_git_dir: ~/Git